ronen567/just-the-docs/docs/logistic_regression.md

 ![Non Convex Cost Function](../assets/images/logistic-regression/non-convex-function.png)

-Figure 6: A Convex  Function
+Figure 6 b: A Convex  Function

 ![Convex  Function](../assets/images/logistic-regression/convex-function.png)

-Eq.
-5 presents the cost function used for Logistic Regression
+Jumping to the end of this chapter, Eq.
+5 presents the cost function used for Logistic Regression.
+Let's examine its charectaristics.
+Next chapter details the derivation ofEq.
+5.

 #### Eq.
 5: Cost function used for Logistic Regression